Bachelor of Applied Information Technology Course Outline

 - IT Management

-Year three of 120 credits starts with four subjects in each specialised fields, but at 20 credits.
+Year three of 120 credits starts with three subjects in each specialised fields, but at 20 credits.
 This allows for critical and creative thinking skills and design thinking.

 The final part of this degree is the IT Project.
 This provides real world learning in the workplace partnering with an internal Academic Project Support and external Industry Mentor.